eitanyaffe/mview/docs/data_setup.md

 alntools construct -ifn_paf alignment.paf -ofn alignment.aln
 ```

-**Step 4: Configure view**: Add alignment profile to your view file pointing to ALN files.
-The ALN format supports multiple visualization modes (full, bin, pileup) based on zoom level.

 ## Step 2: Create your configuration

 ### Understanding get functions

 The configuration file uses "get functions" that tell mview how to access your data.
-Your data can be stored anywhere and in any format - the configuration simply needs to point to it and transform it as needed.

-**Key concept**: The get functions act as adapters between your actual data files and mview's expected format.
+Your data can be stored anywhere and in any format.
+The get functions act as adapters between your actual data files and mview's expected format.
 You can transform field names, filter data, or compute required fields on the fly.

 **Example**: If your assembly table has a field called `subjects` instead of `assembly_id`, your get function can transform it: